codingo-me/dropzoner/readme.md

 When you publish these files, you will be able to modify Dropzoner configuration.
 There you'll find validator array and validator-messages array.

 You also need to add upload path into .env file using key **DROPZONER_UPLOAD_PATH**.
-This directory should be write-able by web server.
+This directory should be write-able by web server, and it needs to end with trailing slash.

 ### Namespace